 On May 29, 2023, a lawsuit was filed against the Company, the Subsidiary and Mr. Aharon Klein, a Company Director and the Company's Chief Technology Officer in the Tel Aviv District Court of Israel, by an individual (the "Plaintiff") who provided, on part time basis, certain consulting services to the Subsidiary between October 2015 and October 2016, before the acquisition of the Subsidiary by the Company.
-The suit alleges breach of contract by the defendants based on non-payment of amounts purportedly owed to the Plaintiff in respect of the services rendered, including the market value of the Company's common stock that the Plaintiff alleges should have been issued to him in respect of services.
-The suit seeks declaratory judgment that the defendants breached certain agreements with the Plaintiff and claimed damages in the aggregate amount of approximately \$2.1 million based on the current exchange rate between the U.S. Dollar and the Israeli NIS.
+The suit alleges breach of contract by the defendants based on non-payment of amounts purportedly owed to the Plaintiff in respect of the services rendered, including the market value of the Company's common stock that the Plaintiff and claimed damages in the aggregate amount of approximately \$2.1 million based on the current exchange rate between the U.S. Dollar and the Israeli NIS.